-Durlak, J. A., Weissberg, R. P., Dymnicki, A. B., Taylor, R. D., & Schellinger, K. B. (2011).
-The impact of enhancing students' social and emotional learning: A meta-analysis of school-based universal interventions.
-Child Development, 82, 405-432
+3 Durlak, J. A., Weissberg, R. P., Dymnicki, A. B., Taylor, R. D., & Schellinger, K. B. (2011).
+The impact of enhancing students' social and emotional learning: A meta-analysis of school- based universal interventions.
+Child Development, 82, 405-432.

-&lt;sup>2 Yale Center in Child Development and Social Policy (2003).
+4 Yale Center in Child Development and Social Policy (2003).
 Portraits of four schools meeting the needs of immigrant students and their families.
 New Haven, Connecticut.

-&lt;sup>3 Henrich, C.C., Ginicola, M.M, & Finn-Stevenson, M. (2006).
-The school of the 21st century is making a difference: Findings from two research studies (Issue Brief).
-New Haven, CT: Yale University, School of the 21ST Century (21C) Program.
+5 Henrich, C.C., Ginicola, M.M, & Finn-Stevenson, M. (2006).
+The school of the 21st century is making a program of FCPS, also out of Yale University, helps create a safe learning environment by helping children become more kind, caring and compassionate to their friends, families and animals.